basho/riak_kv/docs/SecondaryIndexQueries.md

 - `apply_remotebloom`: Filter either the key or an attribute value by checking for existence in a passed-in bloom filter

+The following pre-reduce *indices*  functions exist, these functions work on all indices at once, returning a new set of indices.

+- `indices_with`:  Reduces the set of named index terms to the once provided in the argument

+- `indices_without`: Reduces the set of named index terms to all but provided in the argument

+- `indices_coalesce`: Replaces the set of provided named index terms into one new index term with provided name.
+This is the inverse of `extract_split_index`

-Once extracts and filters have been applied the Map/Reduce pipe will pass on a list of {{Bucket, Key}, IndexData} tuples to the next stage, where IndexData is a list of {attribute, value} tuples.
+Once extracts and filters have been applied the Map/Reduce pipe will pass on a list of {{Bucket, Key}, IndexData} tuples to the next stage, where IndexData is the list of all index terms resulting from the pre-reduce functions, The index terms are encoded as a list of {attribute, value} tuples, where the attirbute is the earlier mentioned index term name and value is the actual index term.

 If no map or reduce functions are added to the map/reduce pipe (i.e. an empty list is the pipeline), an unsorted set of results will be returned back to the client in the {{Bucket, Key}, IndexData} format.
 Other reduce functions can be applied to refine ad reformat the results, although it should be noted that due to re-reduce overheads there may be a variable impact on response time from adding reduce functions.